← Hub / 07 Cheat Sheet

 "Build me a script that pulls my Stripe revenue for the current month, compares it to the previous month, and posts the diff to Slack every Monday at 8am."

-Visual output from a sentence
+Claude Design, visual output from a sentence

 What it does